Thohoyandou Stadium

-Thohoyandou Stadium is a multi-purpose stadium in the town of Thohoyandou, in the province of Limpopo, South Africa.
-It is currently used mostly for football matches, and is the home stadium of Venda Football Academy F.C. football club.
-The stadium has a capacity of 20,000 people.
+Thohoyandou Stadium is a 20,000-capacity multi-purpose stadium in the town of Thohoyandou, in the province of Limpopo, South Africa.
+It is mostly used for soccer matches, and is the home stadium of Black Leopards and Venda football clubs.
 The stadium was also used by Tshakhuma Tsha Madzivhandila (TTM) before it was sold to a Gauteng- based businessman and moved home ground matches to Peter Mokaba Stadium.

 It was not used for about 8 years until 2014 when Black Leopards started using it again as their home ground.